-Today’s web builders and hosting providers like Wix, Squarespace, and Duda, generally meet those requirements by default.
+To say nothing of important factors like SSL certificates, optimized images, quality fast hosting, and content delivery networks, would be a mistake.
+However, today’s web builders and hosting providers like Wix, Squarespace, and Duda, address those requirements by default.
 That’s why we chose to address the front-end or customer-facing aspects of good website design.

-Remember, your business website is not really about you, but about your customers.
-If you don’t quite have experience with business website design, don’t worry, you can get help.
+Remember, your business website is not about you, it is about your customers.
+If you don’t quite have experience with business website design, don’t worry, we can help.

 Do you agree?
 Did we miss anything?
 Send us your feedback or reach out to ask a question.